-Over the past 20 years portion sizes have grown bigger and bigger.
-Nutritionists are convinced they've been a major contributor to our obesity problem.
+Over the past 20 years, portion sizes have grown bigger and bigger.
+Nutritionists are convinced huge portions are a major contributor to our obesity problem.
 They've even coined a name for it - ‘portion creep'.
-Look at how these six everyday foods have become examples of supersized portions.
+Look at how these six everyday foods have become supersized.

 When McDonalds first released their crispy fries, they came in a small paper bag and weighed only 72g.
 They weren't the best things for your health but everyone loved them with their burger.
 Forget the 925kJ (220cals) they added on.

-Grab a copy of our free download of the same name Portion Caution which shows you at a glance how popular foods have been upsized in recent times.
+Grab a copy of my free download Portion Caution which shows you - at a glance - how popular foods have been upsized in recent times.